 What causes it: Building over uncleared ground, letting trees establish on the wall, or leaving stumps and roots in the key trench.

-What I do: I remove the tree properly and then I excavate and replace the affected clay.
+How we fix it: I remove the tree properly and then I excavate and replace the affected clay.
 Just cutting the tree off at ground level doesn’t solve the problem.
 The leak is in the root runs, not in the trunk.

 What it looks like: Small holes on the inside batter, fresh spoil piles, or a wet patch that appears after you’ve had animals around for a while.
 You can sometimes see small whirlpools or cloudy plumes in the water near the bank.